gracelliu/2048-game/README.md

 # The classic 2048 game!
-- Available in red and blue
 - run line if __name__ == "__main__" to play
+- available in all colours of the rainbow :)